OriginalArkus/OriginalArkus/README.md

-- 👋 Hi, I’m @danielarkley
+- 👋 Hi, I’m OriginalArkus, a.k.a.
+Dan.
 - 👀 I’m interested in .NET Core, HTML5, CSS, driving, and bedroom DJing.
 - 🌱 I’m currently learning Docker, MongoDb, Redis, and Azure App Configuration
 - 📫 You can reach me on Twitter @OriginalArkus